studiogangster/task-threat-model-realtime-livechat/threat-model/threat_model_cloud.md

 - Regularly test backup and disaster recovery procedures, including multi-region failover.
 - Automate alerting for anomalous cloud activity (IAM, network, storage).
 - Ensure mTLS certificate/key compromise can be rapidly detected, contained, and rotated.
+- Monitor and audit all access to secrets management/vault systems; alert on suspicious or unauthorized access.
+- In the event of a secret or certificate compromise:
+  - Immediately revoke and rotate affected credentials in the vault.
+  - Audit all recent access and changes to vault/config management.
+  - Notify affected partners and internal teams.
+  - Review and update incident response and recovery procedures.

 ---